Hong Kong SAR

 The stamp duty payable is computed by applying the relevant rate to the consideration or market value of the property (whichever is higher).
 When Scale 1 or Scale 2 rates are applicable, marginal relief is available for transfer where the consideration is marginally above the lower bound of each rate band.

-Exemption is available for certain transactions, such as transfer of shares between associated corporate bodies, transfer of shares or units of exchange traded funds listed in Hong Kong, and certain stock borrowing and lending transactions, provided that the specified conditions for exemption (if any) are satisfied.
+Exemption is available for certain transactions, such as transfer of shares between associated corporate bodies, transfer of shares or units of exchange traded funds listed in Hong Kong SAR, and certain stock borrowing and lending transactions, provided that the specified conditions for exemption (if any) are satisfied.

 Special Stamp Duty (SSD)